 In the 2021/2022 financial year, an international arbitration was filed against the Company for the sale of one of its participating interests in August 2019.
 In the arbitration, the purchasing party claimed that certain representations and warranties under the share purchase agreement have been breached.
-The uncertainty of the outcome of the pending claims is between nil and USD 8,150,000 including legal costs.
-Nanomi disagrees with the claim.
-The substantive hearing of the arbitration is scheduled for March 2023.
-Management believes that at this stage of the arbitration, it would be premature to provide an assessment of the outcome and/or financial implications of the arbitration.
+The uncertainty of the outcome of the pending claims is between nil and USD 6,100,000 including legal costs.
+The Company disagrees with the claim.
+A hearing was held in the Arbitration in Tokyo on 13-16 March 2023.
+The parties are still due to make further substantial written and oral submissions.
+A further hearing is scheduled for 4 July 2023.
+The Management believes that at this stage of the arbitration, it would be premature to provide an assessment of the outcome and/or financial implications of the arbitration.
 Legal costs are charged to the profit and loss account.